AlGepe/OmniCalcs/SEO/ChristmasTree/New_Christmas.md

 For both the Christmas tree area and the baubles sections you will need to provide 2 inputs in each sections while for the Christmas tree ribbon / lights section you only need to provide one.
 We have discussed previously how to decorate a Christmas tree in the most effective and harmonious way, so that is how the calculator assumes you will do it.

-## You calculated everything, now what?

-Now that you have figured out how many lights you need, you just need to consider the <portal cid=193>electricity cost</portal> to decide how long you want to keep them on.
-Alternatively you can buy better <portal cid=676> efficiency</portal> LED Christmas tree lights and run them for longer or save money.

-Another option is to build your own set of Christmas tree lights.
-If you embark in such a DIY project you can probably make us of some of our electrical calculators such as the <portal cid=550>voltage drop calculator</portal><portal cid=775>RC circuit calculator</portal><portal cid=1009>wire resistance calculator</portal> as a starting point.

-If you also plan to use LED lights, congratulations because you will have lower <portal cid=1052>electrical power consumption</portal> with all the benefits associated to it.
-However LEDs are complex diodes that don't follow <portal cid=178>Ohm's law</portal>.
-So if you want to truly understand them we recommend checking our <portal cid=1063>ideal diode calculator</portal><portal cid=216>LED resistor calculator</portal>.

 But Christmas tree decorations, and all that surrounds this symbol of Christmas time, was not always as prevalent as we think.
 In fact the Christmas tree history is a very interesting one as we will explain now.
 Spoiler alert: the first Christmas tree probably appeared much later than you think.